atlas-runtime/atlas-guides/setup_atlas.md

 ```sh
 $ATLAS_ROOT/quickjs/src/qjs daemon.sh --local --file macro/crypto/streaming.js
 ```
-To run it **remotely** and assuming you have 2 servers and 2 local workers:
+To run it **remotely** and assuming you have two servers and two local workers:
 ```sh
 # On the remote workers on the ports of your choice (7000, 7001 in my case)
 ./app -p 7001